darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### Sugar delenda est

-Before we start, we're going to need to build `ast.Call` nodes in several places.
-This will help:

-    def Call(fn, args):
-        return ast.Call(fn, args, [], None, None)

 Besides `NodeVisitor`, Python's `ast` module defines another visitor class, for *transforming* trees.
 It expects each visit method to return an AST node, which will be taken to replace the node that was